Completion and Graduation

 Six Drop Rule

-Students are limited to a total of six (6) course drops during their undergraduate career, including a course(s) dropped at another institution as defined in the Texas Education Code, Title 3, Subtitle A, Chapter 51, § 51.907.
+Students are limited to a total of six (6) course drops during their undergraduate career, including a course(s) dropped at another institution as defined in Section 51.907 of the Texas Education Code.
 A dropped course is defined as a course in which an undergraduate student at an institution of higher education has enrolled for credit but did not complete.

 Withdrawal for Military Service